Fever and headache, no other symptoms – What could it mean?

 Yes, stress can trigger a physiological response that includes both fever and headache.
 If you suspect stress is the culprit, try relaxation techniques, exercise, or other stress-management strategies.
 However, if the symptoms persist, it's wise to rule out other causes with a doctor's visit.How can I tell if my headache and fever are due to a sinus infection?

 Sinus infections often cause pain or pressure in the face, especially around the forehead, cheeks, and eyes.
 You might also experience nasal congestion, a runny nose, and a reduced sense of smell.
-If you suspect a sinus infection, a doctor can confirm the diagnosis and prescribe appropriate treatment.Which fever comes with a headache?
+A doctor can typically diagnose a sinus infection based on your history and symptoms during a telehealth consultation, without needing physical invasive tests.Which fever comes with a headache?

 Many types of fevers can be accompanied by headaches.
 This includes fevers caused by viral infections, bacterial infections, sinus infections, heat exhaustion, and inflammatory conditions.
 The headache can be due to the fever itself or the underlying cause.Is it normal to have a headache and fever after being in the sun?

 Yes, it can be.
 Spending too much time in the sun without adequate hydration can lead to heat exhaustion, which can cause both headache and fever.
 It's important to rest in a cool place, drink fluids, and seek medical attention if symptoms worsen.Need time off to recover?
-Get your medical certificate online within 15 minutes.
+Request an online medical certificate with Hola.

 - Cough